 Paraprofessional certification is designed for those working in a specialized area of ministry who do not have an undergraduate degree.
 This area of ministry does not necessarily carry academic credit but rather concentrates on training and skill development for those working or volunteering in an area of specialized ministry.
 Those seeking paraprofessional certification complete a program that has been approved by the General Board of Higher Education and Ministry.
 Such programs are available through jurisdictional structures, annual conference programs, United Methodist colleges, universities and seminaries.
 See www.gbhem.org/certification for approved programs.

-Are you ready to submit a completed Application or a Biennial Request for Renewal to ClergyServices@holston.org
+To submit a completed Application or a Biennial Request for Renewal email it to ClergyServices@holston.org

 Can't find what you're looking for?
 Contact the Clergy Services office.